strategineer/personal-website/content/books/2023-10-29/index.md

 ---
-title: "Murder on the Orient Express"
-authors: "Agatha Christie"
+authors: Agatha Christie
+books/tags:
+- fiction
+- detective fiction
 date: 2023-10-29
+params:
+  isbn13: '9780062073501'
 star_rating: 3
-books/tags:
-  - "fiction"
-  - "detective fiction"
+title: Murder on the Orient Express
 ---

 Murder on the Orient Express is similar to Agatha Christie's Death on the Nile